 If you’re planning to lose weight, improve your endurance or just increase your general health, heart rate training pushes you to find your best fitness level.
 Depending on your chosen heart rate zone, you’ll need to start working harder and harder to raise your BPM.
 Keeping track of your heart rate in this way is a smart way to figure out if each session is working or not, or how you could adjust them to improve.

 3. It helps you avoid injury

-As one of the safest ways to train and maintain physical activity during recovery periods, heart rate training is also great for ‘easy run’ days where you give yourself a chance to heal while still being active, and thereby prevent unnecessary injury usually caused by unmonitored, excessive training.
+As one of the safest ways to train and maintain physical activity during recovery periods, heart rate training is also great for ‘easy run’ days when you give yourself a chance to heal while still being active, and thereby prevent unnecessary injury usually caused by unmonitored, excessive training.

 4. You’ll burn more calories

 If you’re looking to lose a bit more weight, training with a heart rate monitor is an effective way to burn extra calories.
 It does this by training your body to burn more fat.
-For most people, after running a similar way for a set amount of time, they’ll more than likely hit a fitness and weight-loss plateau and they’ll no longer see the results they want.
+For most people, after running a similar way for a set amount of time, they’ll more than likely hit a fitness and weight-loss plateau, and they’ll no longer see the results they want.
 With a heart rate monitor, you’re aiming for a better zone over time to curate your own strategic weight loss programme and you’ll get better results.

 5. You’ll maintain a healthy heart

 While it may seem obvious, the real key to health is taking proper care of your most important muscle – the heart.
 No matter how fit you are, if your heart is unhealthy then you are unhealthy.
 Heart rate training allows for more oxygen-rich blood to reach all your major organs and cells, effectively accelerating this normal process and promoting a lower resting heart rate.
 These, in turn, decrease your risks of heart disease later in life.